-Towards Transparent Throughput Elasticity for IaaS Cloud Storage: Exploring the Benefits of Adaptive Block-Level Caching
+Transparent Throughput Elasticity for IaaS Cloud Storage Using Guest-Side Block-Level Caching

-Bogdan Nicolae IBM Research, Ireland bogdan.nicolae@acm.org Pierre Riteau University of Chicago, USA priteau@uchicago.edu Kate Keahey Argonne National Laboratory, USA keahey@mcs.anl.gov
+Bogdan Nicolae IBM Research, Ireland bogdan.nicolae@ie.ibm.com Pierre Riteau University of Chicago, USA priteau@uchicago.edu Kate Keahey Argonne National Laboratory, USA keahey@mcs.anl.gov

-Abstract-Storage elasticity on IaaS clouds is a crucial feature in the age of data-intensive computing, especially when considering fluctuations of I/O throughput.
-This paper provides a transparent solution that automatically boosts I/O bandwidth during peaks for underlying virtual disks, effectively avoiding over-provisioning without performance loss.
+Abstract-Storage elasticity on IaaS clouds is a crucial feature in the age of data-intensive computing.
+However, the traditional provisioning model of leveraging virtual disks of fixed capacity and performance characteristics has limited ability to match the increasingly dynamic nature of I/O application requirements.
+This mismatch is particularly problematic in the context of scientific applications that interleave periods of I/O inactivity with I/O intensive bursts.
+In this context, overprovisioning for best performance during peaks leads to significant extra costs because of unnecessarily tied-up resources, while any other trade-off leads to performance loss.
+This paper provides a transparent solution that automatically boosts I/O bandwidth during peaks for underlying virtual disks, effectively avoiding overprovisioning without performance loss.
 Our proposal relies on the idea of leveraging short-lived virtual disks of better performance characteristics (and thus more expensive) to act during peaks as a caching layer for the persistent virtual disks where the application data is stored.
 We show how this idea can be achieved efficiently at the block-device level, using a caching mechanism that leverages iterative behavior and learns from past experience.
-Furthermore, we introduce a performance and cost prediction methodology that can be used both independently to estimate in advance what trade-off between performance and cost is possible, as well as an optimization technique that enables better cache size selection to meet the desired performance level with minimal cost.
-We demonstrate the benefits of our proposal both for microbenchmarks and for two real-life applications using large-scale experiments.
+We demonstrate the benefits of our proposal both for microbenchmarks and for two real-life applications using largescale experiments.

-Keywords-cloud computing, storage elasticity, adaptive I/O, virtual disk, block-level caching, performance prediction, cost prediction, modeling
+Keywords-cloud computing, storage elasticity, adaptive I/O, virtual disk, block-level caching